SkygearIO/features/features/26-mfa/api.md

 When the user authenticates with one factor, the value is singleton array of the name of that factor.

-When the user authenticates with MFA factor, the authenticator type is added.
+When the user authenticates with MFA factor, `mfa` is included and the authenticator type is added.

+In the case the authenticator is OOB, the channel is also added.

 ## Example